Meet Our Team!

 We look forward to meeting you!

-Dr. Beth Rendon, DSW, LCSW
+Dr. Beth Rendon, DSW, LCSW, PEL

 Dr. Beth Rendon is a seasoned social worker with over two decades of experience in improving lives through mental health advocacy and innovative care.
 She earned her Doctorate in Social Work from the University of Southern California in 2020, building on her strong academic foundation with a Master’s in Social Work and a Bachelor’s in Psychology.
+In addition, Dr. Beth holds a professional educator license (PEL).

 As the founder and lead clinician of Silver Lining Therapeutic Services, Dr. Beth is known for her compassionate, client-centered approach and her relentless drive to expand access to quality mental health care.
 Her areas of passion include mental health equity, streamlined access to services, self-care, advocacy, and prison reform.